gngrninja/psNinjaDownloader/README.md

 # psNinjaDownloader
-Modular PowerShell File Download Utility
+Modular PowerShell File Downloading Utility

 See this blog post for details on how to use it! http://www.gngrninja.com/script-ninja/2017/3/10/powershell-ninjadownloader-modular-file-download-utility